Lalitha Mahal: Architecture

-Set amidst sprawling landscaped gardens below the Chamundi hills, the palace was planned by E.W.
-Fritchley, the architect from Bombay (now renamed Mumbai) and constructed by B Munivenkatappa.
+Set amidst sprawling landscaped gardens below the Chamundi hills, the palace was planned by Edwin Wolleston Fritchley, the architect from Bombay (Mumbai) and <> by B Munivenkatappa.
+Work started in 1921 and completed in 1930.
 The palace built in Renaissance architectural style is considered an adaptation of the St. Paul's Cathedral in London, particularly the central dome.
-The architecture of the palace reflects English manor houses and Italian Palazzos.
+The architecture of the palace reflects English manor houses and Italian palazzos.
 It is a two storied structure.
 The supporting structure of the palace is of Ionic double column.
 At the ground level, there is a projecting porch.
 Spherical domes with the dominating central dome sets the front elevation of the palace.
-Decorative stained glass has been extensively used to enhance the elegance of the palace both in the exterior facades and in interiors doors, windows and ceilings.
-A lovely view of the Chamundi Hill to the left and the Mysore city in front of the palace is seen from the balcony upstairs.
+Decorative stained glass has been extensively used both in the exterior facades and in interiors doors, windows and ceilings.

-The palace has exquisitely designed viceroy room, a banquet hall, a dancing floor and an Italian marble staircase (has an arresting curve) and also embellished with small ornamentations, which are said to be replicas from various palaces in Britain.
+The palace has a viceroy room, a banquet hall, a dancing floor and an Italian marble staircase (has an arresting curve) and also embellished with small ornamentations, which are said to be replicas from various palaces in Britain.
 The full length portraits of the Wodeyar Kings, Italian marble floors and Belgian crystal chandeliers, cut glass lamps, heavy ornate furniture, mosaic tiles and a couple of exquisite Persian carpets gives the palace its regal ambience.
 With conversion of the palace into a heritage hotel, interiors have been modified to provide for modern conveniences but most of the earlier sections of the palace such as the dancing and banquet halls have been retained in their original elegance but adopted as dining halls and conference halls for holding meetings and conventions; these have polished wooden flooring and three stain glassed domes in the ceiling.
 The ball room in particular, which has been converted into the Dining Hall of the hotel, is a baroque hall with immensely high ceiling with domed skylights made of Belgian glass.
 A swimming pool is now an additional provision.
 The elevator, carpeting and the Ottoman, upholstered with tapestry are treasured items in the palace.